dmitry/express-cloudflare/README.md

 > It is recommended not to expose detailed error information in production.

-3. When using your own proxy server (such as Nginx, Caddy, or other web servers), it is recommended to handle Cloudflare IP validation at the proxy level rather than using this middleware.
+2. When using your own proxy server (such as Nginx, Caddy, or other web servers), it is recommended to handle Cloudflare IP validation at the proxy level rather than using this middleware.
 Most proxy servers already have built-in solutions for this purpose.

+## Notes

+- The middleware uses ES modules (`import`/`export`)
+- All file paths are resolved relative to the middleware's location
+- Default IP range files are stored in the `data` directory within the package
+- The middleware requires `fetch` API support

 ## License